CLIP-GS: Unifying Vision-Language Representation with 3D Gaussian Splatting: Scalable Triplet Generation for 3DGS

 CLIP-GS learns a unified representation space of images, text, and 3DGS via pre-training on triplets from these three modalities.
 This section outlines the method deployed for generating the triplets required for pre-training.

 \textbf{3D shapes collection.} Our triplet is constructed using Objaverse \cite{objaverse} and Objaverse-XL \cite{objaversexl}, the largest-scale realistic 3D dataset.
 Following the filtering criteria in \cite{cap3d}, we exclude overly simple or meaningless 3D shapes, selecting $\sim$ 240K high-quality 3D shapes.
 These models showcase a rich diversity of colors and textures, effectively capitalizing on the representational strength of 3DGS.
 The scale statistics of three modalities are shown in Fig. \ref{fig:statistics1}.
+In the supplementary materials, we provide visualizations of both the excluded and retained data.

 \textbf{Rendering images and captions for 3D shapes.} For each 3D shape, we employ Blender \cite{blender} to render 36 distinct images by randomly selecting viewpoints within the spatial domain, scaling each image to a resolution of 512 $\times$ 512, and centering the 3D shape within the image.
 Each 3D shape is paired with a descriptive caption provided by Cap3D \cite{cap3d}.
 Contrary to the approaches \cite{ulip2, uni3d, openshape} assign separate captions to each image from different viewpoints, Cap3D offers a unifying caption that encapsulates the essence of the 3D shape.
 This approach minimizes misalignment issues that can arise from inconsistent captions associated with images taken from various viewpoints.